 - 1. Studies that will collect new data from participants must obtain a separate informed consent from all ancillary study participants.
 This consent should clearly identify the ancillary study as one being performed in addition to the main study and inform subjects that their participation in the ancillary study is not necessary for them to continue in LIFE.
-The informed consent must allow for the transfer of ancillary study to the DMAQC and for its potential use in future LIFE publications, as governed by the LIFE Publications Policy.
-IRB approval and the informed consent must be provided to the Emerging Science Committee before implementation of the proposed study begins.
-Documentation of IRB approval is required to be submitted to DMAQC before any LIFE data can be transferred to ancillary study investigators. - 2.
-If an approved proposal involves genetic studies, ethical, legal and social implications, as well as reporting of results, must be proactively addressed in the proposal.
-Confidentiality of individually identifiable data about LIFE participants must be assured.
-LIFE provides no assurances that ancillary studies will be able to identify and contact participants in the future, particularly after LIFE ends.

-- 3. A LIFE investigator is expected to lead or sponsor an ancillary study, either as PI or as a co-investigator.
+IRB approval and the informed consent must be provided to the Emerging Science Committee before implementation of the proposed study begins. - 2.
+If an approved proposal involves genetic studies, ethical, legal and social implications, as well as reporting of results, must be proactively addressed in the proposal. - 3.
+A LIFE investigator is expected to lead or sponsor an ancillary study, either as PI or as a co-investigator.
 This individual would be responsible for presenting the study to the Emerging Science Committee, to monitor the study to assure continuing compatibility with LIFE and serving as a liaison to the LIFE Steering Committee.
 In addition, each manuscript and abstract would generally be expected to include a LIFE investigator, except under circumstances that should be stated and rationalized as part of the original submission to the Ancillary Studies Committee (for the review process, see P&P policy outlined below). - 4.
-All LIFE sites designated for inclusion in the study must have agreement from the respective Principal Investigator. - 5.
-Ancillary study data that are requested by the study PI will be distributed by the DMAQC once permission has been granted by the LIFE Steering Committee.
-Upon completion of analysis, the data will be returned to the DMAQC for the purpose of archiving and for potential use in LIFE publications.
-Data must be provided electronically with documentation.
-The effort related to distributing LIFE data to the ancillary study and receiving ancillary study data and merging them with the main database must be covered by the ancillary study funding through a subcontract with DMAQC.
+All LIFE sites designated for inclusion in the study must have agreement from the respective Principal Investigator.

+- 5. The data collected by the ancillary study are to be provided to the LIFE Coordinating Center.
+Ancillary study data that are requested by the study PI will be distributed by the Coordinating Center.
+Upon completion of analysis, the data will be returned to the Coordinating Center for the purpose of archiving.
+The Coordinating Center will not provide merging of ancillary study data with the main database or creation of analyses.
 The ancillary study PI is given the first and exclusive opportunity to analyze, present and publish data collected under the auspices of the ancillary study.
-Six months after the ancillary study data are linked with PIDs, the ancillary study data are made available for additional uses by LIFE investigators, in collaboration with the ancillary investigators.
+After a reasonable time (in general, 12 months after the primary aims are submitted for publication), the ancillary study data are made available for additional uses by LIFE investigators, in collaboration with the ancillary investigators.
 It is the responsibility of the ancillary study PI to state in writing to the Steering Committee any special circumstances that would militate against these guidelines for data sharing.
 In the spirit of encouraging collaboration, reasonable and justified requests for limiting access to the data are honored or some compromise is worked out. - 6.
 No funds from the main LIFE cooperative agreement may be used to support an ancillary study.
-Thus, it is crucial that subcontracts to the sites, the Coordinating Center, and/or the DMAQC be included in requests for funding which covers all data collection and/or blood laboratory analyses, costs associated with data transfer, and any data analyses. - 7.
+Thus, it is crucial that subcontracts to the sites and or the Coordinating Center be included in requests for funding which covers all data collection and/or blood laboratory analyses as well as data handling costs and data analyses. - 7.
 A manuscript proposal must be reviewed and approved by LIFE before submitting an abstract or manuscript regarding the ancillary study.
 See below.